GM-Consult-Pty-Ltd/text_analysis/README.md

 ## Overview

-The `text_analysis` library provides methods to tokenize text in preparation of constructing a `dictionary` from a `corpus` of `documents` in an information retrieval system.
+The `text_analysis` library provides methods to tokenize text, compute readibility scores for a document and compare similarity of words.
+It is intended to be used as part of an information retrieval system.

+Refer to the [references](#references) to learn more about information retrieval systems and the theory behind this library.

+#### Tokenization

-The tokenization process comprises the following steps:
+Tokenization comprises the following steps:
 * a `term splitter` splits text to a list of terms at appropriate places like white-space and mid-sentence punctuation;
 * a `character filter` manipulates terms prior to stemming and tokenization (e.g. changing case and / or removing non-word characters);
 * a `term filter` manipulates the terms by splitting compound or hyphenated terms or applying stemming and lemmatization.
 The `termFilter` can also filter out `stopwords`; and
 * the `tokenizer` converts the resulting terms to a collection of `tokens` that contain the term and a pointer to the position of the term in the source text.

-This library also includes an extension method `Set<KGram> kGrams([int k = 3])` on `Term` that parses a set of k-grams of length k from a `term`.
+A String extension method `Set<KGram> kGrams([int k = 3])` that parses a set of k-grams of length k from a `term`.
 The default k-gram length is 3 (tri-gram).

 ![Text analysis](https://github.com/GM-Consult-Pty-Ltd/text_analysis/raw/main/assets/images/text_analysis.png?raw=true?raw=true "Tokenizing overview")

-Refer to the [references](#references) to learn more about information retrieval systems and the theory behind this library.
+### Readibility

+The [TextDocument](#textdocument) enumerates a text document's *paragraphs*, *sentences*, *terms* and *tokens* and computes readability measures:
+* the average number of words in each sentence;
+* the average number of syllables for words;
+* the `Flesch reading ease score`, a readibility measure calculated from  sentence length and word length on a 100-point scale; and
+* `Flesch-Kincaid grade level`, a readibility measure relative to U.S. school grade level.

+### String Comparison

+The following String extension methods can be used for comparing `terms`:
+* `lengthDistance` returns a normalized measure of difference between two terms on a log (base 2) scale;
+* `lengthSimilarity` returns the similarity in length between two terms on a scale of 0 to 1.0 (equivalent to `1-lengthSimilarity` with a lower bound of 0.0);
+* `lengthSimilarityMap` returns a hashmap of `terms` to their `lengthSimilarity` with a term;
+* `jaccardSimilarity` returns the Jaccard Similarity Index of two terms; and
+* `jaccardSimilarityMap` returns a hashmap of `terms` to Jaccard Similarity Index with a term.

 ## Usage